-Often abbreviated as Force Recon or even FORECON, the US Marine Corps Force Reconnaissance special operations, among the top US special forces teams, provide certain elements regarding military intelligence to the command sector of their Marine Air-Ground Task Force, supporting their force commanders as well as their subordinate operating units, the Fleet Marine Force (FMF).
+Often abbreviated as Force Recon or even FORECON, the US Marine Corps Force Reconnaissance special operations, among the top U.S. special forces teams, provide some aspects regarding military intelligence to the command sector of their Marine Air-Ground Task Force, supporting their force commanders as well as their subordinate operating units, the Fleet Marine Force (FMF).

-The FORECON does both deep reconnaissance and direct action missions though the majority of the direct action operations are now under MARSOC – the US Marine Special Operations Command, and their Marine Special Operations Team (MSOT).
+The FORECON does both deep reconnaissance and direct action missions.
+However, most immediate action operations are now under MARSOC – the US Marine Special Operations Command and their Marine Special Operations Team (MSOT).
 This change in responsibility freed Force Recon to place most of their focus on their intelligence-gathering missions.

 The FORECON operates autonomously behind enemy lines, often performing special missions that support conventional warfare.
-They, like the Navy SEALs, receive land, sea, and air training for insertion and extraction missions.
+Like the Navy SEALs, they receive land, sea, and air training for insertion and extraction missions.
 Their focus generally remains primarily on supporting Marine operations.

-They are trained to conduct deep reconnaissance, deeper than the Marine Division Recon Battalion, which belongs to the division.
-They are also trained in some direct action, close-quarters combat, breaching, etc, and have special insertion and extraction skills (static-line parachuting, freefall, SCUBA, etc).
+They are trained to conduct deep reconnaissance, more profound than the Marine Division Recon Battalion, which belongs to the division.
+They are also trained in some direct action, close-quarters combat, breaching, etc., and have unique insertion and extraction skills (static-line parachuting, freefall, SCUBA, etc.).

 In this case, Green operations involve the collection of vital intelligence using both amphibious and ground reconnaissance.
 The FORECON often travel deep into enemy territory far beyond any artillery or gunfire support, so their safety greatly depends on their ability to move about undetected.
 If even one round is fired, the mission is said to be unsuccessful and could lead to casualties.

 Their black operations require direct action.
-Unlike the green operations which are out scouting to locate potential problems, black operations require direct action (DA) and are almost always carried out within fire support.
+Unlike the green operations that scout to locate potential problems, black operations require direct action (DA) and are almost always carried out within fire support.
 Close air support is one vital skill that is often exercised in a direct action mission.
-They also provide protection – or Personal Security Detail – for vital personnel, known as VIPs.
+They also provide protection – or Personal Security Detail – for essential personnel, known as VIPs.

 Training and selection